 “Why are my talents.... useful?”

 He began to walk away.
 I had nothing left of my old life.
-Even if this Cyphyr was leading me into a trap, he could have killed or taken me by force before.
+Even if the man was leading me into a trap, he spoke sense.
+He could have easily attacked me before.

 I sprinted ahead, trying to catch up with him.
 He said nothing, but nodded at my presence.

-Taking many turns onto different streets, Cyphyr stopped eventually in front of some abandoned warehouse.
-The crude symbol of a lion was carved into the door.
-Cyphyr pushed it open, and walked inside.
+Taking many turns onto different streets, we eventually stopped in front of an abandoned warehouse.
+A crude sigil was carved into a door.
+The Breton pushed it open, and walked inside.
 I cautiously followed.

 Inside, there lay some ruined furniture, including a toppled-over chair that lay on its side.
-Cyphyr knelt down to the chair, and removed the back cushion, revealing a ladder leading on below.
-The chair was, in fact, attached to the floor.
-Cyphryr began to descend down the ladder, and beckoned for me to follow.
+The man knelt down by the chair, and removed the back cushion, revealing a hidden ladder descending to a basement.
+The chair appeared to be attached to the floor.
+The man began to climb down the ladder, beckoning for me to follow.

-I climbed down the rungs of the ladder to find myself in a huge basement.
-In one corner of the room, there were targets latched to the wall.
-An archer shot at them with a bow.
+I went down the rungs of the ladder to find myself in a large room.
+In one corner there were targets latched to the wall.
+An archer shot at them from the opposite side.

 A Redguard woman approached us the bottom of the ladder.